 As I said, this really is not an attempt to refute everything the atheists said.
 Instead, it’s my meditation on what they said.
 As I pondered their words I realized that they really didn’t put much effort into their arguments.
 Instead of arguing that the Bible has errors or that God treats homosexuals poorly I thought they would show that God is not necessary.
 Instead, I find that their arguments led me to the conclusion that God really is necessary.

 One of the most important things I learned in college was that anything can be proved in any subject depending on the assumptions made before the argument begins.
 These assumptions color one’s thinking.
-Once the result desired is found then all other research stops.
+Once the desired result is found then all other research stops.
 So when I redefine what constitutes a “planet” then I can reclassify Pluto as a “dwarf planet”.
 That’s because I redefine my assumptions and so divide “planets” into two classes.
-Based on my assumptions I can prove both that a tax decrease will bankrupt the country or that it will be a great boon to the economy.
-Ultimately, Pluto is still a planet.
-Ultimately, the effect of a tax decrease depends on exactly how much the current tax rate represses the economy.
-That bit of data depends on one’s assumptions: they may or they may not be correct.
+In economics, based on my assumptions, I can prove both that a tax decrease will bankrupt the country or that it will be a great boon to the economy.
+Ultimately, Pluto still orbits the Sun, regardless of your definitions.
+Ultimately, the effect of a tax decrease depends on the motives of the politicians.
+Their assumptions depend on which way the wind is blowing.
+And they can always prove they are right–according to their assumptions.

 And so we return to that wineskin in the smoke.
 In one case it is drying out, shriveling, wrinkling, getting brittle and soon to crumble.
 In the other case it is hanging in the restoration tent, the warm, moist smoke restoring the leather, returning it to a useful state.